rodrigogdea/simple-mongo-mapper/README.md

 simple-mongo-mapper
 ===================

-Is a non-intrusive mongodb mapper for javan
+Is a non-intrusive mongodb mapper for java & scala